getodk/docs/odk1-src/form-widgets.rst

 appearance
   *none*

-A line or polygon of GPS coordinates tracking actual device movement.
+A line or polygon of coordinates tracking actual device movement.
 The user can specify one of two location-recording modes:

 Manual Mode
   The user taps the device to place a marker as desired while moving.